PhoenixPlexCode/PhoenixAdult.bundle/docs/sitelist.md

 If the site is not listed below &mdash; i.e. the site is not yet supported &mdash; use the instructions for [manual adding](./manualsearch.md#manual-add).

+If you're having difficulty finding the SceneID, double-check [PAsiteList.py](../Contents/Code/PAsiteList.py#L183) to make sure you're searching the right website.
+That code also contains the list of valid [site abbreviations](../Contents/Code/PAsiteList.py#L1548) to use in naming your files.

 # All Supported Networks and Sites